This site is privately owned and is not affiliated with any government agency. Learn more here

 For more information about LIHEAP in Connecticut, click here.

-The Community Action Agencies of Connecticut oversees LIHEAP benefits and provides financial assistance for heating expenses to qualified households.
+The Community Action Agencies of Connecticut oversees LIHEAP benefits and provides financial assistance for heating and cooling expenses to qualified households.
 Financial assistance can include payment for:

-For more information about LIHEAP’s heating assistance initiative in Connecticut, see the Connecticut state LIHEAP Detailed Model Plan here.
+For more information about LIHEAP’s energy assistance initiative in Connecticut, see the Connecticut state 2022 LIHEAP Detailed Model Plan here.

 LIHEAP Crisis Assistance, like standard LIHEAP benefits, is a cash grant provided to the utility companies of eligible individuals in certain situations.